Phishing Frequently Asked Questions

 - If your operating system includes firewall software, make sure it is active.
 Consider an inexpensive firewall device, especially if your computer is always connected to the Internet, as is the case with most cable, DSL, or other broadband connections.

-- Choose a strong Personal Access Code (PAC) for UltraBranch.
-Keep your PAC safe and don't share it with others.
+- Choose a strong password for your account.
+Keep your password safe and don't share it with others.

-- When you complete your UltraBranch session, always click on the "Logout" button to terminate your connection with the UltraBranch server.
+- When you complete your online banking session, always click on the "Logout" button to terminate your connection.